Find out whether you can actually burn calories by watching TV and what to expect in terms of results.

 Ways to burn more calories while watching TV

-The main way to do this is by doing more active things like using a pedal exerciser, doing bodyweight exercises, riding a stationary bike, etc. while watching TV at the same time.
+In simpler words, using a pedal exerciser, doing bodyweight exercises, riding a stationary bike, etc. while watching TV.

 Can you lose weight from watching TV?